amariami/MPV-config-2022/README.md

 [`--icc-cache-dir=~~~~~~~~~~~\`](https://mpv.io/manual/master/#options-icc-cache-dir)

 [`icc-profile=...`](https://mpv.io/manual/stable/#options-icc-profile)(*Optional*) #I suggested don't use that if your display support ICC by default, it can ruin motion on video playback caused glitch.
 Except your system doesn't support color management.
+On Mac or Windows you shouldn't need that, use auto

 # Deband/Debanding & Grain